Offices Student Activities, Commuter Services & Leadership Development offers leadership training opportunities throughout the academic year.

 TBA (Yes we have a location)

-Weekend away from campus, working with experts who have designed a leadership program tailored to UF's campus community.
+Weekend (out of state!!) away from campus, working with experts who have designed a leadership program tailored to UF's campus community.

 Your student activity fee covers cost of participation.